pact-foundation/pact-js/CONTRIBUTING.md

 - The steps to recreate your issue.
 - An executable code example where possible.
 You can fork this repository and use one of the [examples] to quickly recreate your issue.

+## Contributing features

+Hey, that's awesome you want to help!
+If you're not sure where to start, look for the [help wanted](https://github.com/pact-foundation/pact-js/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label in our issue tracker.
+If you have an idea that you think would be great, come and chat to us on [slack] in the `#pact-js` channel.

-### Commit messages
+## Commit messages

 Pact JS uses the [Conventional Changelog](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md) commit message conventions.
-Please ensure you follow the guidelines.
+Please ensure you follow the guidelines, we don't want to _that person_, but the commit messages are very important to the automation of our release process.

 Take a look at the git history (`git log`) to get the gist of it.